Daylight saving time in Canada: Atlantic Canada

 In 2022, the premiers of New Brunswick, Newfoundland and Labrador, Prince Edward Island, and Nova Scotia discussed the possibility of adopting permanent daylight time.
 Their discussion followed the US Senate passing a bill to make DST permanent; this bill died in the US House of Representatives.
+In 2026, the premier of Nova Scotia stated that adopting permanent DST was a possibility but only in conjunction with the other Atlantic provinces.

-British Columbia
+British Columbia and Yukon

-Most of British Columbia (BC) is on Pacific Time and observes DST.
-However, there are two main exceptions: